xronocode/mark/README.md

 [MarkText](https://github.com/marktext/marktext) is a markdown editor written by [Jocs](https://github.com/Jocs) and [contributors](https://github.com/marktext/marktext/graphs/contributors).

-This is a fork of [the official MarkText repository](https://github.com/marktext/marktext), where you can find unofficial releases and experimental development.
+This is a fork of [the official MarkText repository](https://github.com/marktext/marktext), where I've merged in a bunch of open PRs from the upstream repository.
+My intent is to keep Marktext alive while there is a lull in engagement from the official repo's owners.
+If the maintainers choose to bring that repository back to life, I'll sunset this fork in favor of theirs.

+**If you are good at building things for MacOS or Windows, please reach out.
+I'd like to publish multiplatform builds for each release, hopefully with GitHub Actions**

 ## Contributing

 All pull requests, issues, and private messages are welcome.

-That said, please consider checking in with the [upstream repository](https://github.com/marktext/marktext) first.
-If the maintainers choose to bring that repository back to life, I'll sunset this fork in favor of theirs.

 ## License